#Techshit Hype – #NothingNew

 Decoding the Hashtags: A Roadmap for Social Change

-The world we live in is shaped, created by 40 years of entrenched #neoliberalism and #postmodernism, both of which have systematically dismantled radical change and challenge that used to exist.
-To reclaim our path, we now need to reject the illusions of “common sense” fed to us by the #deathcult and reboot our social view from a place of clarity.
-This is where the #hashtags come into use, acting as conceptual tools for navigating, understanding, and breaking free from the mess we’re in.
+The world we live in is shaped by 40 years of #neoliberalism and #postmodernism, both of which have systematically dismantled radical change and challenge paths that used to exist.
+To reclaim these paths, we now need to reject the illusions of “common sense” fed to us by the #deathcult and reboot our social view from a place of clarity.
+This is where the #hashtags come into use, acting as linking/flow tools for navigating, understanding, and breaking free from the mess we’re all in.

 #nothingnew – A Radical Return to Modernism

 Once we re-establish this foundation, we can move beyond it to build #somethingnew.
-But without a starting point, all attempts at change remain trapped in the same neoliberal fog that has defined the status quo for so long.
-The modernist approach of clarity, direct action, and meaningful social structures needs to replace the disorienting, fragmented logic of postmodern cynicism that has paralysed social movements and left the field open for fascist dominance.
+But without a starting point, all attempts at change remain trapped in the same mess and fog that has been #blocking in the status quo for too long.
+The modernist approach of clarity, direct action, and meaningful social structures needs to replace the disorienting, fragmented logic of postmodern cynicism that has paralysed social movements and left the field open for growing fascist dominance.

 #geekproblem – Technology, Control, and the Worship of Power